antononcube/Raku-Graph/README-work.md

     - For given vertices and/or edges.
   - [X] DONE Make undirected
     - Can be implemented as `Graph.new($g, :!directed)`.
-    - But maybe it is more efficient to directly manipulate `adjacency-list`.
+    - But maybe it is more efficient to directly manipulate `adjacency-map`.
   - [X] DONE Make directed
     - It is not just a flag change of `$!directed`.
     - Implement the methods: `Whatever`, "Acyclic", "Random".